 It’s understandable, then, why so many wonder how the Titanic compares to modern cruise ships sailing today.
 It might be baffling to imagine, but while cruise ships have leapt in size since the world called Titanic the largest ship of its time, they have also drastically reduced their chances of sinking.

 Current technology and enhanced safety features all but ensure that any major malfunctions are prevented when it comes to the integrity of a ship’s hull and structure.
-And of course, all cruise ships must have enough lifeboats to accommodate everyone onboard — a very glaring oversight that contributed to the Titanic’s avoidable death toll.
+And of course, all cruise ships must have enough lifeboats and rafts to accommodate everyone onboard — a very glaring oversight that contributed to the Titanic’s avoidable death toll.

-What else is there to know about the Titanic vs modern cruise ships?
+What else is there to know about the Titanic vs. modern cruise ships?
 Read on for some surprising facts and figures.

 What is the size difference between the Titanic and modern cruise ships?